Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 where $\rho$ is the increase ratio of penalty scalars $\mu$ and $\nu$.

 The entire algorithm of optimizing \hyperref[eq14]{Eq.14} has been summarized in \hyperref[al1]{Algorithm 1}.
-The iteration terminates when the convergence condition is satisfied, or the maximal number of iteration is reached.
+The iteration terminates when the convergence condition is satisfied, or the maximal iteration is reached.

 We use TV-TRPCA method to process an XCA image sequence and show the results of foreground extraction for different frames in \hyperref[fig2]{Fig.2}.
-In frame 9, the contrast agent was just been injected.
+In frame 9, the contrast agent had just been injected.
 In frame 14-37, the contrast agent gradually diffused completely.
-In frame 51, the contrast agent began to to dissipate.
+In frame 51, the contrast agent began to dissipate.
 In order to facilitate observation, we normalized the gray scale of the foreground layer.
-It can be found that the vessel layer is well separated during the whole process, and the dynamic background and high-frequency noise are well suppressed.
-The static background also retains high low-rank property.
+It can be found that the vessel layer is well separated during the whole process, and the periodic dynamic disturbance and high-frequency noise are well suppressed.
+The background also retains high low-rank property.